sriram2098/Twitter_Scrapping/README.md

 The scraped data from the MongoDB database is downloaded as CSV/ JSON file formats as per the requirement.

-### To view the demo video of my project checkout this link -
+### To view the demo video of my project checkout this link -   [TWITTER SCRAPPING PROJECT](https://www.linkedin.com/posts/sriram-s-343a14190_project-share-video-activity-7071894853235740672-gwbe?utm_source=share&utm_medium=member_desktop)